 Confirm the following files exist in the specified export directory:

 The CAD assembly files are present in your Simscape Multibody Link installation.
 You can access the files in the following directory:

 If you are not sure what your MATLAB root directory is,

 at the MATLAB command line enter

-The CAD export procedure generates one Simscape Multibody Import XML file and a set of geometry files.
+The CAD export procedure generates one XML multibody description file and a set of geometry files.
 The XML file contains the structure of the assembly and the parameters that define each part.
 The geometry files define the 3-D geometry of each part.
-Once the export procedure is complete, you can import the Simscape Multibody Import XML file into Simscape Multibody.
+Once the export procedure is complete, you can import the XML multibody description file into Simscape Multibody software.
 Simscape Multibody uses the file to automatically generate a new Simscape Multibody model.